nextauthjs/next-auth/docs/versioned_docs/version-beta/reference/02-configuration/02-universal.md

 ### Specifying a `callbackUrl`

 The `callbackUrl` specifies to which URL the user will be redirected after signing in.
-It defaults to the current URL of a user.
+Defaults to the page URL the sign-in is initiated from.

 You can specify a different `callbackUrl` by specifying it as the second argument of `signIn()`.
 This works for all providers.